Skip to content

 The project was founded in 2023 by Clemens Rawert, Max Deichmann, and Marc Klingen — backed by Lightspeed Ventures, General Catalyst, and Y Combinator (W23).
 Its acquisition by ClickHouse in January 2026 was a strategic fit: Langfuse's entire production analytics stack was already built on ClickHouse for time-series trace storage at scale.

-Marc Klingen, CEO of Langfuse, described the rationale: "We built Langfuse on ClickHouse because LLM observability and evaluation is fundamentally a data problem.
-Now, as one team, we can deliver a tighter end-to-end product: faster ingestion, deeper evaluation, and a shorter path from a production issue to a measurable improvement."
+Marc Klingen, CEO of Langfuse, described the rationale: "We built Langfuse on ClickHouse because LLM observability and evaluation is fundamentally a data problem."

 The Four Pillars of Langfuse